 Four Corners

-Four Corners can easily be visited while exploring the Monument Valley area, or as part of a Grand Circle trip including Arches, Canyonlands, Mesa Verde and other national parks.
-There is a small visitor center, which is open year round.
-It features a Demonstration Center with Native American artisans.
+Four Corners can easily be visited while exploring the Monument Valley area or as part of a Grand Circle trip including Arches, Canyonlands, Mesa Verde and other national parks.
+There is a small visitor center, open year-round, which features a Demonstration Center with Native American artisans.
 Vendors sell handmade jewelry, crafts and traditional foods nearby.
 Self-contained toilets are available.

 Photo gallery: Four Corners | Photo Gallery